 You can go through each one and discover what you like the best with one of the pianos on solo.

-I’ll also use the same EQ on both of the pianos that are panned in the opposite direction, although, I might EQ one slightly different than the other just by a little bit if I feel like it.
+As I explained in my EQ/piano tutorial, I’ll also use the same EQ on both of the pianos that are panned in the opposite direction, although, I might EQ one slightly different than the other just by a little bit if I feel like it.